-In order for you or your child to inherit sickle cell anemia, both parents must have either sickle cell anemia (two sickle cell genes) or sickle cell trait (one sickle cell gene).
+In order for you or your child to inherit sickle cell disease, both parents must have either sickle cell disease (two sickle cell genes) or sickle cell trait (one sickle cell gene).
 There are variations of sickle cell disease called sickle C or sickle thalassemia, which are serious conditions but are sometimes less severe.
 If you have sickle cell disease, you will pass one sickle cell gene to your children.

 Sickle Cell TraitSickle cell trait

 is an inherited blood disorder that affects approximately 8 percent of African-Americans.
 Unlike sickle cell disease, in which patients have two genes that cause the production of abnormal hemoglobin, individuals with sickle cell trait carry only one defective gene and typically live normal lives without health problems related to sickle cell.
 Rarely, extreme conditions such as severe dehydration and high-intensity physical activity can lead to serious health issues, including sudden death, in individuals with sickle cell trait.back to top

 Sickle cell disease is more common in certain ethnic groups, including:

 - People of African descent, including African-Americans (among whom 1 in 12 carries a sickle cell gene)

 - Hispanic-Americans from Central and South America